collectiveaccess/ProvidenceDocs/_source/providence/user/export/mappings.rst

 :download:`Data Export Mapping Template <Data_Export_Mapping_template.xlsx>`

-Once all of the mappings and settings have been entered into the template it can be loaded directly into CollectiveAccess (see Running an export, below).
-The mapping is automatically checked using format-specific rules before it is added so if your mapping has any errors or ambiguities, the mapping loader will let you know.
+Once all of the mappings and settings have been entered into the template it can be `loaded directly <file:///Users/charlotteposever/Documents/ca_manual/providence/user/export/mappings.html#running-an-export>`_ into CollectiveAccess.
+The mapping is automatically checked using format-specific rules before it is added, so if your mapping has any errors or ambiguities, the mapping loader will let you know.

-Creating the mapping is a very dependent on the format you want to export.
-Specific notes and examples can be found in the section about element values and formats.
+Creating the mapping is dependent on the format you want to export.
+Specific notes and examples can be found in `Element Values and General Notes on Specific Formats <file:///Users/charlotteposever/Documents/ca_manual/providence/user/export/mappings.html#element-values-and-general-notes-on-specific-formats>`_.

 Rule Types
 ----------

-The first column of the main mapping spreadsheet is called "Rule type".
-What you set here basically qualifies what this row does.
-Most of the rows will end up being of the "Mapping" type but there are several options available:
+The first column of the main mapping spreadsheet is **Rule Type.** Similarly to Rule Types in an import mapping, in an export mapping, what you set here qualifies what this row does.
+There are several options available:

 .. csv-table::
    :header-rows: 1